 Why ask if I want a treat when the answer is always, YES!

 Hiking is a sweaty combination of all my favorite activities.
 I get to exercise with my favorite human and there are snacks.
-Hiking is a big surprise that could contain a meadow bursting with color and pollinators or a dazzling lake of rocks that look like fruity pebbles.
+Hiking is a big surprise that could contain a meadow bursting with color and pollinators or a dazzling rocky lake studded with colorful stones.
 The sweat equity and splendor force my mind to dump its contents and focus on unfiltered nature.

 And snacks, did I mention snacks?